 5. Give Some Distance.
 Store fuel at least 50 feet away from any ignition sources, such as pilot lights.
 This is especially important for gasoline because it is heavier than air which means vapors can travel and ignite easily.

 8. Don’t Forget the Cap.
-When fueling, it is easy to take the cap off of the fuel tank, fuel the equipment and forget to put the cap back on.
+When fueling, it is easy to take the cap off the fuel tank, fuel the equipment, and forget to put the cap back on.
 Always remember to replace the cap.
 When water gets into your fuel, it becomes a costly mistake.
-Not only will the fuel require special treatment if water leaks into the tank, but the fuel could actually ruin your equipment.
+Not only will the fuel require special treatment if water leaks into the tank, but the contaminated fuel could actually ruin your equipment.

-9. Have a Forklift Readily Available.
+9. Fuel cube on a forkliftHave a Forklift Readily Available.
 Keeping a forklift available at all times is paramount to having a safe and efficient job site.
 Many contractors will have a forklift available at the start and end of their projects, but keeping one on the site at all times will ensure that you can move fuel tanks easily at any time in case of an emergency.

 View the level of your tank.
 Anywhere, anytime.